laserson/ftptree/README.md

 FTPTREE
 =======

-Generates browsable tree map of FTP site weighted by the amount of data in each directory.
+Generates browsable tree map of an FTP site weighted by the amount of data in each directory.
+FTP site is crawled using `scrapy`.

 Installation